shaziya12/create-read-update-delete-angular8/README.md

         };
       });
   }
-In employee-list.component.html
+In employee-list.component.html:

-## adding matSort directive into matTable and applu mat-header-sort directive , to those mat header cell which is to be sorted i
+adding matSort directive to a dataSource and add  mat-header-sort directive , to those mat header cell which is to be sorted

  <mat-table [dataSource]="listData"  matSort>
  <mat-paginator [pageSizeOptions]="[5, 10, 25, 100]" [pageSize]="5" showFirstLastButtons></mat-paginator>

 ---

 ## Formatting Implemented.